ericholtz/Brogue/README.md

 		Yeah... so...
 Learn Git...
 And Godot...
 		At this time you have to download Godot first.
 		Then download the git zip for the project into the godot file structure.
-		Then open it in godot and exicute it.
+		Then open it in godot and execute it.

 	## How To Play ##
-		Use W or H to move up
+		Use W or H or Up-Arrow to move up
-		Use A or J to move left
+		Use A or J or Left-Arrow to move left
-		Use S or K to move Down
+		Use S or K or Down-Arrow to move down
-		Use D or L to move Left
+		Use D or L or Right-Arrow to move right

 	## Cool Cams ##
 		### Eric ###